Maximum Heart Rate Formula

-If you don't have a heart rate monitor handy, you can measure your heart rate by pressing your index and middle fingers against your neck -- on either side of your wind pipe -- and then counting the number of pulses you feel within a 1-minute time period.
+If you don't have a heart rate monitor handy, you can measure your heart rate by pressing your index and middle fingers against your neck -- on either side of your windpipe -- and then counting the number of pulses you feel within 1-minute.

-Note that a common shortcut to keeping track of your heart rate while exercising or performing a strenuous activity, is to simply count the number of heart beats during a ten-second time period, and then use mental math to multiply that result by 6 (number of ten-second periods in one minute).
+Note that a common shortcut to keeping track of your heart rate while exercising or performing a strenuous activity is to count the number of heartbeats that occur in ten-seconds, and then use mental math to multiply that result by 6 (number of ten-second periods in one minute).

 For example, if you count 22 beats in ten seconds, your heart rate would be 132 beats per minute (20 x 6 = 120 plus 2 x 6 = 12).